 - Wait to miscarry naturally

-She also pointed out the physical and emotional toll such a decision would take on me.
+My doctor also discouraged waiting because of the physical and emotional toll such a decision would take on me.

 Carrying a nonviable pregnancy can lead to infection and even sepsis, and knowing you’re carrying a nonviable pregnancy is extremely emotionally difficult.

-Despite her urging, I initially wanted to wait to miscarry naturally.
+Despite my doctor’s urging, I initially wanted to wait to miscarry naturally.

 I had read far too many horror stories about cytotec, stories like Arden’s misoprostol experience, and I knew I couldn’t handle the uncertainty of taking that medicine.